Law of Nigeria: Hierarchy of the Nigerian Legal System range

 The Nigerian constitution recognizes courts as either Federal or State courts.
 A primary difference between both is that the President appoints justices/judges to federal courts, while State Governors appoint judges to state courts.
 All appointments (federal or state) are based on the recommendations of the National Judicial Council.

 The Federal courts are: the Supreme Court, the Court of Appeal and the Federal High Court.

 The State courts include: the High Court of a State, the Customary Court of Appeal of a State and the Sharia Court of Appeal of a State.
 Each of the states (currently thirty-six) is constitutionally allowed to have all of these courts.
 However, the predominantly Muslim northern states tend to have Sharia courts rather than Customary courts.
 The predominantly Christian southern states tend to have Customary courts and not Sharia courts.

-Due to the fact that the Nigerian capital (known as happy town or The Federal Capital Territory, FCT) is not a state, it has no Governor.
+Due to the fact that the Nigerian capital (known as The Federal Capital Territory, FCT) is not a state, it has no Governor.
 Its courts that are equivalent to the state courts have their Judges appointed by the President and are thus federal courts.
-The FCT courts are: the High Court of the FCT, the Customary Court of Appeal of the FCT and the Sharia Court of Appeal of the FCT.
+The FCT courts are the High Court of the FCT, the Customary Court of Appeal of the FCT and the Sharia Court of Appeal of the FCT.